R300 (South Africa)

-The R300 or Kuils River Freeway (also Cape Flats Freeway) is a Regional Route in the Cape Metropole, South Africa that connects Mitchells Plain with the N2, Kuilsrivier, and the N1 between Bellville and Brackenfell.
-The R300 is a freeway for its entire length; it forms part of the proposed Peninsula Expressway.
+The R300, known as the Kuils River Road and the Cape Flats Road, is a Regional Route in the Cape Metropole, South Africa that connects Mitchells Plain with the N2, Kuils River, and the N1 between Bellville and Brackenfell.
+The R300 is a freeway for its entire length; it forms part of the proposed N21 (Peninsula Expressway).

 Route

 The R300 begins at the Stellenberg Interchange with the N1 between Bellville and Brackenfell and heads south bordering between both towns.
-It eventually borders between Bellville and Kuilsrivier and borders between Delft and Blue Downs before intersecting with the N2 (Settlers Way) north of Mitchells Plain and Philippi.
-It then turns in a south-westerly direction, bordering between Mitchells Plain and Phillipi and ends at an intersection with the M7 (Jakes Gerwel Drive) in Mitchells Plain, just east of the Philippi Horticultural Area (PHA).
+It eventually borders between Bellville and Kuils River and borders between Delft and Blue Downs before intersecting with the N2 (Settlers Way) north of Mitchells Plain and Philippi.
+It then turns in a south-westerly direction, bordering between Mitchells Plain and Philippi and ends at an intersection with the M7 (Jakes Gerwel Drive) in Mitchells Plain, just east of the Philippi Horticultural Area (PHA).